Discover the top reasons to visit Milos island in Greece, and why Milos is becoming a must-visit destination in the Cyclades!

-Whilst it may be most well-known as the island where the Venus de Milo was discovered, it’s gaining recognition for its fantastic landscapes and beaches.
+Milos may be best-known as the island where the Venus de Milo was discovered, or for its rich minerals.
+These days it’s gaining recognition for its fantastic landscapes and beaches.

 Why Visit Milos Island in Greece?